waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_1_approach.md

 ### Motivation
 In order to eliminate the need for a large Q-Table, and scale our solution, we implemented an approximate Q-Function.
 Weights were derived using reinforcement Q-Learning.
 Doing so enabled us to reasonably estimate Q(s,a) for states we had not seen before.

-Our initial thoughts were to use a neural network to approximate the Q-Value, however we deemed that the time frame of the project bounded our ability to fully implement this methodology.
+Our initial thoughts were to use a neural network to approximate the Q-Value (deep Q networks), however we deemed that the time frame of the project bounded our ability to fully implement this methodology.
 As an alternative, we opted for the aforementioned approach.

 [Back to top](#table-of-contents)